Facebook Instagram Twitter Youtube

 If you’re racing on Zwift, upgrading your frame and wheels can cut crucial seconds off your efforts.
 But figuring out where to spend your hard-earned Drops can be confusing!
 So we’ve put together this table which lists the best climbing frame and wheelset available at every Zwift level.

-(Keep in mind this list applies only to big climbs.
-The list below is essentially a simplified, climbing-race-focused version of our complete Zwift Shopping Guide.
-If your race is flat or only has short, rolling climbs you’ll probably want to go with a more aero setup.)
+Keep in mind this list applies only to bigger climbs.
+If your race is flat or only has short, rolling climbs you’ll probably want to go with a more aero setup.

 LevelFastest Frame Time